louisteenbrink/www/posts/2017-08-11-modern-javascript-in-the-browser.md

 const list = document.querySelector("#cities");
 ```

 Those two methods will always return a **single** element.
-Guaranted.
-If you want to select all `li` with the `europe` class inside your list, you will use a fancier CSS query selector:
+Guaranteed.
+If you want to select all the `li`s with the `europe` class inside your list, you will use a fancier CSS query selector:

 ```js
 const europeanCities = document.querySelectorAll("#cities .europe");